 Biologists calculate the relative weight of fish to determine if they are in good condition.
 Relative weight is basically a standardized weight for a fish of a certain length.
 A relative weight between 90 and 100 is very good.
 Any score over 100 is considered outstanding.
 A relative weight in the 70's or low 80's might indicate a lack of food or suitable thermal habitat.
 Overall, the fish in South Holston Reservoir are in great condition.
-The average relative weight of largemouth bass in the 2012 sample was 95.
-Smallmouth bass relative weight averaged 86.
-Black crappie and walleye were also in good condition, with average relative weights of 99 and 92, respectively.
+The average relative weight of largemouth bass in the 2013 sample was 100.
+Smallmouth bass relative weight averaged 92.
+Black crappie and walleye were also in good condition, with average relative weights of 99 and 94, respectively.
 These data suggest that all of these species are benefiting from strong forage fish populations.
-The 2012 relative weights were slightly higher than in 2011 for most species, which may be the result of the mild winter conditions experienced from December 2011 through February 2012.
+The 2013 relative weights were slightly higher than in 2012 for most species.